-Seeing a physician for help with your sleeping problems?
-You might want to try complementary medicine as another way to help you get back to restful slumber.
+Are you trying desperately to get better sleep at night?
+You might want to consider complementary medicine as another way to help you get back to restful slumber.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Complementary medicine refers to forms of non-invasive therapies that a patient can use alongside conventional Western medicine.
-Nearly 40 percent of Americans use this approach for specific conditions or overall well-being, says the National Institutes of Health (NIH).
+Nearly 40% of Americans use this approach for specific conditions or overall well-being, says the National Institutes of Health.

-“Many complementary therapies have been shown, through high-quality scientific evidence, to be safe and effective,” says integrative medicine specialist Melissa C. Young, MD.
-She sees patients at Cleveland Clinic’s Center for Integrative Medicine.
+“Many complementary therapies have been shown, through high-quality scientific evidence, to be safe and effective in helping people sleep better,” says integrative medicine specialist Melissa C. Young, MD.

 The mind is a key player when it comes to how easily you fall asleep and stay asleep.
 This is why people should try mind-body techniques first when they experience insomnia, Dr. Young says.

 Body-based therapies can relax the body enough so that it is ready for sleep.
 These include massage and acupuncture, as well as energy techniques for stress reduction.
-Massage benefits everyone from infants to older adults and cancer patients.
+Massage benefits everyone from infants to older adults and those who have cancer.
 Acupuncture enhances sleep quality, especially if you’re feeling pain.
-Energy techniques include reiki, healing touch and therapeutic touch.
+Energy techniques include Reiki, healing touch and therapeutic touch.

 Biological supplements aren’t sleeping pills.
 They help to balance your body’s chemistry and rhythm naturally, and make it easier to fall asleep.